 1. Install openvpn from the Synaptic Package Manager.

-2. Open your webbrowser and go to http://www.vpnbook.com/freevpn.
+2. Open your browser and go to http://www.vpnbook.com/freevpn.

-10. Press Ctrl+C to close the service and return to normal mode.
+You may need to restart your web browser to continue browsing.
+To close the VPN and return to your normal network press Ctrl+C in the terminal window running the openvpn command.
 Please note that you will need to close and start your web browser again after stopping vpnbook.

 Then use the following command to launch the VPNBook service (as root of course), and providing the correct <path to> that points to the appropriate files.